01 Apr How to Optimize WordPress Database without Plugin

 Login Your cPanel

-You will need to login to your cPanel first.
-You can also do the similar step with Plesk since all steps are going to be same after you connect to the phpMyAdmin.
+You will need to log in to your cPanel first.
+You can also do a similar step with Plesk since all steps are going to be the same after you connect to the phpMyAdmin.

-You will see phpMyAdmin on Databases section of cPanel.
-This is the tool which contains all databases on your hosting package.
+You will see phpMyAdmin on the Databases section of cPanel.
+This is the tool that contains all databases on your hosting package.
 It is also our tool for optimizing the database of WordPress.
-We recommend you to not to change settings of your database if you don’t know what you are doing.
-Please click on phpMyAdmin to login it.
+We recommend you not to change the settings of your database if you don’t know what you are doing.
+Please click on phpMyAdmin to log in in.

 Select a Database for Optimize